alexmorgan1995/Chapter-3/README.md

 There are also multiple complexities of AMR models used in this chapter.
 These include:

 - AMR model with Domestic and Imported Livestock Food Products
+  - ```Chapter 3 Model v3 - very simplified - Imp vs Dom.R```
-- AMR model with Domestic, EU and non-EU imported Food Products
+- AMR model with Domestic, EU and non-EU imported Food Products - "Simplified"
-- AMR model with Domestic and 7 Importing Countries
+- AMR model with Domestic and 7 Importing Countries - "Expanded"
   - Denmark
   - Germany
   - Netherlands